Set Students Up for Success with Fall Exam Registration

 - Principals and coordinators receive an access code from College Board Principal Principal Coordinator Coordinator

-- Coordinators log in to the AP Registration and Ordering system for initial setup Coordinator Coordinator
+- Coordinators sign in to AP Registration and Ordering for initial setup Coordinator Coordinator

 - Coordinators create class sections in AP Classroom Coordinator Coordinator